-Each Director who is not an employee of the Company was paid, for serving on the Board during the fiscal year ended June 27, 2004, a retainer at the rate of \$24,000 per annum and an additional \$1,000 for each meeting attended of the Board of Directors and committees on which they are members, as well as being reimbursed for reasonable expenses incurred in attending those meetings.
-During fiscal year 2004, Mr. Orr, as Chairman of the Board of Directors, was paid an additional annual compensation of \$50,000, in addition to his regular director fee, for serving as Chairman of the Board of Directors', and the meeting.
-It is anticipated that the Lead Director will receive certain additional compensation for serving in this capacity.
-The Chairman of the Company's Audit Committee and Corporate Governance and Nominating Committee are paid additional annual compensation of \$15,000 each, in addition to his regular director fees.
-Directors who are employees of the Company are paid an attendance fee of \$1,000 for each meeting of the Board director fees.
+During the fiscal year ended June 26, 2005, each Director, who is not an employee of the Company, was paid a retainer at the rate of \$24,000 per annum and an additional \$1,000 for each meeting attended of the Board of Directors and committees on which they are members.
+Each such Director was also reimbursed for reasonable expenses incurred in attending those meetings.
+During fiscal year 2005, Mr. Orr, as Lead Director of the Board of Directors, was paid \$15,000 in addition to his regular director fee.
+Mr. Parke did not receive any additional compensation for acting as Chairman of the Board.
+The Chairman of the Company's Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee are also paid \$15,000 each, in addition to their regular directors fees, for serving as Chairman of those committees.
 Directors who are employees of the Company are paid an attendance fee of \$1,000 for each meeting of the Board attended.
-In addition, from time to time the Company permitted the Chairman of the Board to utilize the Company aircraft, prior to the sale of the aircraft during the fiscal year, to the extent such use did not interfere with the normal use by the Company.
-During fiscal year 2004, Mr. Orr utilized the aircraft, resulting in income to him of \$15,195 which includes gross up for taxes.